elskwid/mina-flowdock/README.md

 ### Uses git for user name and email

-The `grit` library is used to access the git config for the local repository and send the notification from the user configured there.
+The `Ruby/Git` library is used to access the git config for the local repository and send the notification from the user configured there.

 ### Configurable settings